sinse100/SANE_top_tier_conference_paper/README.md

 ## ETC
 ### 2025
-+ IEEE European Symposium on Security and Privacy Workshops (EuroS&PW)
+#### IEEE European Symposium on Security and Privacy Workshops (EuroS&PW)
 + PILLAR: LINDDUN Privacy Threat Modeling Using LLMs
-+ Software and Systems Modeling
+#### Software and Systems Modeling
 + Run-time threat models for systematic and continuous risk assessment
+#### CoNEXT Workshop on Blockchain-Network Synergy
++ Efficient DoS Attack Defense Strategy for Blockchain Networks Based on Bayesian Attack Graph and Stackelberg Game
 ### 2023
-+ CyberSecurity in a DevOps Environment
+#### CyberSecurity in a DevOps Environment
 + Ctam: A Tool for Continuous Threat Analysis and Management

 # CI/CD Paper